nefilim/ScalaChefClient/README.md

 Very minimal Chef Server async client written in Scala (2.10) with Spray (1.3.1).

-Only supports node listing and node index search right now, with very limited response parsing of the search results.
+Only supports node listing and node index search right now, with very limited response parsing of the search results (see [SearchResults]).

 Sample Usage